How to Make Choux Pastry Profiterole and Paris-Brest (With Photos)

 - Preheat the oven to 425˚F (220˚C).
 Line a baking sheet with baking parchment.
 Now sift the flour into a bowl and set aside until required.

 - Put the water, milk and butter into a saucepan.
 Heat gently until the butter has melted completely and then bring the mixture to the boil.

 - Remove the saucepan from the heat and add in all the flour in one go.
 Using a wooden spoon, beat the mixture until a dough forms.
 It should come away from the sides of the pan.

 - Put the saucepan back onto the heat and stir continuously for approximately 2 minutes.
 The dough should look smooth and shiny at this stage.

-- Pop the dough into a bowl and allow to cool for 3-4 minutes.
+- Pop the dough into a bowl and allow to cool for 3 to 4 minutes.
 In the meantime, beat the eggs.
-You just want the yolks to break up and blend with the whites - you're not trying to make it all frothy and yellow.
+You just want the yolks to break up and blend with the whites—you're not trying to make it all frothy and yellow.
 Add in the vanilla extract and pinch of salt.

 - You can tell the dough is ready when it is shiny and falls from the spoon in a way that creates a shape like a duck's bill (see photos).

 - Spoon the dough into a large piping bag.
 The type of nozzle you use will depend on the type of pastry you intend to create.
 Pipe your pastry shapes onto the baking sheet and pop into the oven.